How Many Students are in the Program?

 This is the number one question from students (and many parents with regard to their students) and the answer is that everyone in the program will be placed in an internship.
 It may not be their first choice, and it may not be until after they arrive in DC, but part of the experience is making sure that everyone is placed appropriately.
 A few points to keep in mind:

 Some students set their heart on an internship at one organization that doesn't materialize.
-While the faculty, mentors, advisory board and DC alums network extensively to help students get placed in their first choice internships, it isn't always possible.
+While we work extensively to put MIW resources to work helping students get placed in their first choice internships, it isn't always possible.

 - White House internships are generally 5 days a week.
 However, MIW students who intern in the White House MUST attend the Research Course on Friday mornings - NO EXCEPTIONS!
 Students must make appropriate arrangements with supervisors if they accept an internship at the White House.